Top 25 Things to Do in Madeira: Must-See Attractions, Activities, and Hidden Gems

 How Long You Need: 15–45 minutes

-Best Time To Visit: Sunrise
+Best Time to Visit: Sunrise

-Ribeira da Janela
+Ribeira da Janela Rock

-How Long You Need: 30 minutes.
+How Long You Need: 20-40 minutes

-Best Time To Visit: Sunrise
+Best Time to Visit: Sunrise or early morning

 Miradouro dos Balcões